kubeflow/website/content/en/docs/components/katib/katib-config.md

 1. `resources` - [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container)
    for the suggestion's container with a `random` algorithm.
-   In the above example you can see how to specify `limits` and `requests`.
+   In the above example you can check how to specify `limits` and `requests`.
    Currently, you can specify only `memory`, `cpu` and `ephemeral-storage` resources.